thanos-io/thanos/docs/components/compact.md

       --bucket-web-label=BUCKET-WEB-LABEL
                                 Prometheus label to use as timeline title in the bucket web UI
+      --compact.blocks-fetch-concurrency=1
+                                Number of goroutines to use when download block during compaction.
       --compact.cleanup-interval=5m
                                 How often we should clean up partially uploaded blocks and blocks with deletion mark in the